 Core Ideas

-Next, think about why employees would want to work for your business.
-Maybe the culture of your company is different.
-How?
-Are you a start-up with flexible hours?
-Or is networking and team-building a more important component?
-What kind of feelings do you want your employees to have about the company?
-Thinking of the ‘vibe’ you want to have will help you define the values you want for your company.
+Next, think about why employees would want to work for your company.
+Does your company culture stand out?
+In what ways?
+Are you a start-up that offers flexible hours, or is team networking and development a more significant focus?
+What feelings do you want your employees to associate with the company?
+Visualizing the atmosphere you want to cultivate will help you clarify the values you wish to establish.

-Encourage your team to help you with this process.
-It should be a collective and collaborative process, rather than a command.
-Try to come up with at least five core values for your business.
-They should be powerful words or short but memorable phrases.
-After all, the values won’t be any good if your colleagues can’t remember them.
-Each employee should know what that word means for your organization.
-Incorporate these core values into your marketing materials, internal memos, and employee handbooks.
-Some examples are “Integrity,” “Adaptability,” and “Embrace the Adventure.”
-Make sense?
+Involve your team in this process.
+It should be collaborative and inclusive rather than a top-down directive.
+Aim to identify at least five core values for your business.
+These values should consist of impactful words or short, memorable phrases.
+After all, if your colleagues can’t remember these values, they won’t be effective.
+Ensure that each employee understands what each value means for your organization.
+Incorporate these core values into your marketing materials, internal communications, and employee handbooks.
+Some examples of core values are “Integrity,” “Adaptability,” and “Embrace the Adventure.”
+Does that make sense?

 It all starts with core values…

-Core values are important because they act as the binding force for your company.
-If everyone’s goals and attitudes are aligned, your business will be more successful.
-They give employees and executives a drive to meet the company’s objectives and fulfill the mission statement.
-They provide a backdrop to all aspects of the company, including drafting job descriptions for potential employees.
-If you need help incorporating your values into job descriptions, get in touch with us.
+Core values are essential because they serve as the foundation for your company.
+When everyone’s goals and attitudes align, your business is more likely to succeed.
+These values motivate both employees and executives to achieve the company’s objectives and fulfill its mission statement.
+They also guide all aspects of the organization, including the creation of job descriptions for potential employees.
+If you need assistance incorporating your values into job descriptions, feel free to reach out to us.

 Holiday Stress is Real It’s the most wonderful time of the year, isn’t it?
 However, juggling extra holiday tasks, completing your shopping, and meeting end-of-year goals while managing clients and employees can be overwhelming.
 It’s enough to make anyone feel stressed.
 A 2018 study conducted by PR Newswire found that 88% of Americans experience increased…